 April 21, 2021

-The Handbury Medical Suites are currently offering appointments for the COVID-19 Vaccination (AstraZenica) and Influenza Vaccination.
-The Patient Consent Form and vaccine information can be found by copying the links below.
+The Handbury Medical Suites are currently offering appointments for the COVID-19 Vaccination (Pfizer and Novavax).

-Inquiries can be made to firstname.lastname@example.org; appointments can be made by calling 1300 009 723.
+Enquiries can be made to firstname.lastname@example.org or enquiries and appointments can be made by calling 03 5564 5777.

 The philosophy of harm minimisation underpins the delivery of all programs offered by WRAD.
 This principle recognises that people in our society use both licit and illicit drugs, and that drugs can be used in ways that are more or less harmful to individuals, families and society.
 Harm minimisation offers a number of options designed to reduce the harm of drug use to the user and society.